pmhuizinga/GraphTool/README.md

 5. user enters character 'p'
 6. tool suggest all known node name, of the previously selected node type, starting with 'p', adjusting itself on each new character
 7. if node exists all know properties of the node will be displayed below the 2 source node fields.

+Furthermore, the user should be able to add supplementary properties to the nodes and/or edges

 ## Query

 ## Modify and delete